cyrilcaoyang/etoad/README.md

-# Electrochemical Technique Operation for Autonomous Discovery: E-Toad
+# Electrochemical Technique Operator for Autonomous Discovery: E-Toad

 E-Toad is a modular Python package for automating the workflows around electroanalytical characterization of functional materials.
 - Electroanalytical Measurements in Solution using the BioLogic Potentiostat family